 Four easy steps to deal with this dilemma:

-STEP ONE - Validate Assumptions
+STEP 1 - Validate Assumptions

 Everyone in the organization has intuition that may have led us to assume that the engineering department is the choking point of the entire system – from marketing to cash.
 However, prior to validation, this is, at best, an assumption.
 It should come as no surprise that, like every department, the engineering department shares interdependencies with other departments, as well as the supply chain.
 It is of utmost importance to determine the extent to which everything else in the organization has more capacity than the engineering department.
 When validating whether one department is a company-wide constraint – meaning, as a result, decisions with great impact are about to be made – it is important to determine WHY and TO WHAT EXTENT the engineering department is the company-wide limitation.

-STEP TWO - Exploiting Available Capacity
+STEP 2 - Exploiting Available Capacity

 Once step one has allowed the team to sufficiently validate that engineering is indeed the actual limitation, then – and only then – required action becomes clear.
 Hiring new engineering graduates is, in some cases, an available option, although it is more often safe to make the assumption that hiring a new engineer fresh out of school may reduce capacity even more in the short term, since this requires significant attention from current resources to bring the newly hired engineer up to speed in the product knowledge, engineering drafting practice, and business processes.
 A solution should be devised that increases capacity in both the short and the long-term.
 To ensure success, follow the following order of exploiting the current available engineering capacity: